ASUS ROG Phone 8 Pro vs OnePlus Open

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.7★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure